 4-H programs are open to all youth who are 5 to 18 years old by January 1.
 You may live in the country, in a small town or a big city and still be part of 4-H. Getting involved in Saline County 4-H is easy; Missouri 4-H Center for Youth Development has a easy 4HOnline enrollment system.
 Please log on at mo.4honline.com.
 A link to the detailed, step-by-step instructions is included on the login screen, but we think you will find the system very easy to navigate.
 State dues for Missouri 4-H are $20 with the additional $5 for Saline County.
 For 2016, Saline County 4-H Council has elected to pay $15.00 of each member's dues.
 For 2016, the total dues members must pay is $10.
 This is subject to change in the coming years.
 Until dues have been paid in full, the member's enrollment status will remain in pending.

 If you have any questions or comments, please email or call Taylor Bryant at email@example.com or 660.886.6908.

 How would you like to inspire youth in your community?
 Do you have a skill or talent you would like to share or do you just want to give back to your community?
 We are always looking for caring adults to help the Saline County 4-H program to continue to grow.

-To get started we need you to fill out a Annual Background Check Consent Form (LG639).
-The form may be turned into a club leader or the Saline County Extension Center.
+To get started we need you to fill out an Annual Background Check Consent Form (LG639).
+The form can be turned into a club leader or the Saline County Extension Center.

 The next step is to complete a one-time orientation by one of the following methods: